Harish-17/gh-demo/README.md

-# My first react app for learning the basics of react
+# My first React app for learning the basics of react